markwpearce/roku-draw2d-performance/README.md

 # Roku Draw2d Performance Benchmarking App

-Benchmarking App for Roku that runs through a series of visual tests for the Roku to run through.
+Benchmarking App for Roku that runs through a series of visual tests for the Roku.

 ![Screenshot](./screenshot.jpg)